aeternity/aepp-contracts/README.md

 # aepp-contracts

-Editor to compile and deploy contracts.
+## Overview

+This is a simple utility to compile contracts and install them into the blockchain.
+It's a very early release, so bear with us if there are problems.
+In particular--

 *This repository still work in progress.
 Be aware that the wallet management will be made more secure in the near future*